 Now that you have an intimate knowledge of the logic to create your program, you can plan the most user-friendly way to display this information to the user.
 If you have ever tried designing an application without all of the information included, you know how hard this can be.
 Luckily we have it all outlined now!

 This isn’t an article on design, so I won’t get too involved here.
 However, make sure you are always keeping the intuitive thinking process of users of your application in mind.
 I prefer Adobe XD to prototype my web applications.
 It’s free and if you have knowledge of other Adobe products, it’s very easy to work with.
+If you want to check out my article on responsive design, you can find it here.
+Also, I mentioned this book as a great starting point.

 Step 6.
 Your Programming Outline Is Finished, So Start Writing Your Code!

 At this point, you should have your entire program outline completely finished.
-Breaking down your code into easy to follow bricks of steps that will be much easier to research and troubleshoot.
+Breaking down your code into easy-to-follow bricks of steps that will be much easier to research and troubleshoot.

 This process should not only help you build your program more easily but also keep it DRY and simple.